kumu/docs/guides/showcase.md

 ![Showcase basic editor](/images/overview-showcase.png)

-Click the rocketship icon <i class="fa fa-rocket"></i> to build the selection of items that you want to showcase, or type a [selector](/guides/selectors.md) into the box.
+Click the rocketship icon  to build the selection of items that you want to showcase, or type a [selector](/guides/selectors.md) into the box.

 ## Showcase in the Advanced Editor